"Peace of mind": After renting apartment, lady sits on the floor, no furniture

 “Empty House”: Lady Rents Apartment, Sits on the Floor With No Furniture in Video After Paying Landlord

-- A lady chose her peace of mind and decided to rent an apartment even though thereo was no money to furnish it
+- A lady chose her peace of mind and decided to rent an apartment even though there was no money to furnish it

 - Walking into her apartment, the lady went straight to the living room and sat on the floor with great pride

-- Many people said that they could actually relate to her situation as they hope she get things to fill up the house soon
+- Many people said that they could actually relate to her situation as they hoped she gets things to fill up the house soon

 A lady, @sandrinejamaica, has shared a short video showing her in her newly rented apartment that has no furniture and TV.